Skip to Content

 This spooky procession is a wickedly fun time and not to be missed!

-Photo of the Evil Queen performing in the Hocus Pocus Villain Spelltacular at Mickey's Not-So-Scary Halloween Party.
+Photo of Oogie Boogie, Dr. Facilier, and the Sanderson Sisters performing on stage in the Hocus Pocus Villain Spelltacular show.

 If you thought Halloween at Disney World couldn’t get any better, then strap yourself in because the Hocus Pocus Villain Spelltacular is about to make it even spookier!